TensorFlow¶

 environment variable to your install command stating a

-specific CUDA version:
+specific CUDA version, e.g.:

-CONDA_OVERRIDE_CUDA="12.2" mamba install -c conda-forge tensorflow
+CONDA_OVERRIDE_CUDA="12" mamba install -c conda-forge tensorflow

-Another option is to make sure you create your conda environment and install TensorFlow in an interactive qlogin session on a GPU node containing the type of GPU you intend to execute your code on.
+Another option is to make sure you create your Conda environment and install TensorFlow in an interactive qlogin session on a GPU node containing the type of GPU you intend to execute your code on.
 This way, a GPU will be detected during the installation of TensorFlow and thus the GPU version and required CUDA packages should just install automatically.
 However, this is not always practical as availability of the GPU nodes can sometimes be limited due to high demand.

 Initial setup:

-module load anaconda3
+module load miniforge

 mamba create -n tensorgpu